MinghanGaooo/Python-Project/README.md

 Implement the core rules and logic of Yahtzee, including rolling dice, selecting dice to keep, and scoring combinations such as three of a kind, full house, and Yahtzee.

-> User Interaction

-Develop a user-friendly interface for players to input their choices, view the game state, and make decisions during their turn.

 > Computer Opponents

 Create computer-controlled opponents with varying levels of strategy and randomness to provide a challenging gaming experience.